Hildebrand Laboratory

 Areas of expertise

 The Hildebrand Laboratory combines rodent models of chronic inflammatory and nerve damage pain with electrical recordings on pain-specific neurons in the dorsal horn of the spinal cord.
-We are one of a handful of labs in the world capable of studying the roles of particular proteins (ion channels) in normal and pathological spinal cord pain signalling.
-To study the role of these proteins, we have developed a protocol to section spinal cord tissue from juvenile and adult animals.
-We perform electrophysiological recordings on individual neurons within viable spinal cord slices, which we section in the parasagittal orientation to preserve neuronal processes.
+It is one of a handful of labs in the world capable of studying the roles of particular proteins (ion channels) in normal and pathological spinal cord pain signalling.
+To study the role of these proteins, they have developed a protocol to section spinal cord tissue from juvenile and adult animals.
+They perform electrophysiological recordings on individual neurons within viable spinal cord slices, which are sectioned in the parasagittal orientation to preserve neuronal processes.

 Research services